shamitashetty/Tick-er-Tweet/README.md

    The sentiment analysis tool has limitations in accurately gauging the sentiment of sarcasm or tweets that don't fall in the category of positive/ negative/ neutral keywords.

-   More features can be added to the script for giving information
+   New features can be added to the script for giving information about the nature of tweets and stock data.
+Additional data can be gathered from other sources to make the analysis more reliable.

 ## References